Oxygem/stacksetup.com/KVM/resize.md

 #### Finishing up

+Now we just need to make sure that the swap exists on the new swap partition /dev/vda2.

+    root@grml ~# mkswap /dev/vda2
     root@grml ~# shutdown -h now

 Finally, return to the VPS control panel and unmount the rescue disk from the CD-Rom.
 Then change the boot order back to '(1) Hard Disk (2) CD-ROM' and then click the 'reboot' button.